nemethviktor/HLWebScraper.Net/readme.md

     - I didn't really bother bringing in external libraries for parsing or making the code particularly neat.
 I had a look at HTMLAgility but in reality fishing around XPath is a pain in the backside when I already have my somewhat loop-ing code from VBA cast to C# by GPT.
     - The version number is seemingly odd: we start with v4 because the previous ones were my own VBA stuff
 - There's some semblance of a Dark Mode option.
 WinForms doesn't actually support DM natively and can't replicate it like-for-like so it's as good as it gets for now.
-- The app uses a library (`CompressedMemoryCache.cs`) - the licence of that is contained in the file and was built by Gustavo Augusto Hennig (it's APACHE 2.0 btw)
-    - It's necessary to use compression on the html pages because storing that many (read: tens of thousands) pages at 200-400kbytes each will eat up memory in no time.
-My initial tests of letters A-C made the app consume around 5GB RAM w/o compression and sub-1GB w/ compression.

 ## Pull Requests